Forwarding Models in OpenFlow Networks

 Fabric OpenFlow Deployments

-Most OpenFlow products being developed these days try to solve the OpenFlow fabric use case (because existing data center fabrics and Internet clearly don’t work, right?).
+Most OpenFlow products tried to solve the OpenFlow fabric use case.
 In these scenarios the OpenFlow controller manages all the switches in the forwarding path and has to install forwarding entries on every one of them.

 Not surprisingly, developers of these products took different approaches based on their understanding of networking challenges and limitations of OpenFlow devices.